pawel80-dev/.github/profile/README.md

 **Repos and some notes**

-There is not much place in CV to demonstrate my skills, that is why I will use Github as my CV extension.
+There is not much place in CV to demonstrate coding skills, so I've placed few code samples on the Github.

 Infrastructure as Code: SD-WAN and autonomous routers configuration via Terraform:
 https://github.com/pawel80-dev/IaC-SDWAN-deployment